jump-dev/JuMP.jl/docs/src/manual/containers.md

  (1, 1)  (1, 2)  (1, 3)
  (2, 1)  (2, 2)  (2, 3)
 ```
-The result is just a normal Julia array, so you can do all the usual things.
+The result is a normal Julia `Array`, so you can do all the usual things.

 ### Slicing